oicleevan/suckless-tools/README.md

 ## installation

-all of these programs are installed by navigating to the directory, and executing `sudo make install`.
+all of these programs are installed by navigating to the directory, and executing `make install` as root.